-The role & responsibilities of a Polkadot nominator Print
+The Role and Responsibilities of a Polkadot Nominator Print

 Being a nominator is not a passive "set it and forget it" role as you may be used to from other networks, where you stake your tokens once and then receive ongoing staking rewards.

 As a Nominated Proof-of-Stake consensus mechanism, nominators play an important role in the security of the network.
 They are rewarded for their efforts, but they can also be penalized.